The least visited but most re-visited National Park in the contiguous US, in Michigan? Yes, we’re talking about Isle Royale National Park!

 We chose to take the seaplane from the Michigan side to Rock Harbor, and it was just us and another couple along with the pilot on our seaplane.

-There are only two options for your overnight stay at Isle Royale, camping at one of the many primitive campgrounds scattered across the island or the Rock Harbor Lodge.
+There are only two options for your overnight stay at Isle Royale.
+You’ll either have to camp at one of the many primitive campgrounds scattered across the island or snag a room in the Rock Harbor Lodge.

 Isle Royale National Park Backpacking FAQs